ElDragonRojo/good/README.md

 # The Good List

-This is a partial list of good companies and people I believe to be ethical, smart, and hard-working—doing it the right way, for the right reasons.
+Everyone has a list of good companies and people they believe to be ethical, smart, and hard-working—doing it the right way, for the right reasons.
+Mine just happens to be on GitHub.

+### Disclaimer

+This list should not be considered complete, nor does non-inclusion imply anything.
+For more information, and before complaining about it, read the [WAT](https://github.com/ElDragonRojo/good/blob/master/WAT.md).

+Please [file issues](../../issues?state=open) to suggest changes, and fork this list to create your own, because I certainly don't know who all the good people are.

 ### How to think of this list